Nishandhini-S/Transaction-Project/README.md

+## BANK TRANSFER SYSTEM

-The Bank Fund Transfer System is a console-based Java application built using JDBC and Oracle Database that allows users to:
+The Bank Transfer System is a console-based Java application built using JDBC and Oracle Database that allows users to:

   - Check account balance
   - Validate account numbers